irenesmith/Samples/documents/README.md

   the SQLResultSet class using Visual Basic.
 It was written for Microsoft when I was a member of the SQL Server documentation team.
-- **BeginningWebDevelopment.docx** is a Microsoft Word document that (in this repo) disccuses the parts of an HTML page.
+- **BeginningWebDevelopment.docx** is a Microsoft Word document that (in this repo) discusses the parts of an HTML page.
 The articles were written early this year as part of a potential book on web development.
 Thereis also a PDF copy of the document.
-- **Discussion_Forums_Guide.docx** is a Microsoft Word document that describes the use of the discussion formats on the Universty of Phoenix website.
+- **Discussion_Forums_Guide.docx** is a Microsoft Word document that describes the use of the discussion formats on the University of Phoenix website.
 The document was created as part of a course on Technical Writing.
 - **Preparing_Code_For_Automated_Design_Spec_Tools.pdf** is a PDF document that describes the process that developers needed to follow to prepare their code for the documentation